BerrybeatSanz/KTE-MD-Docs/Writerside/topics/Hedron.md

 The shell is not metal on Revision 1, it's instead made of some hardened goo.
 What specific kind is unknown.
-It's related to whatever is in mult-652, or Kaiju Paradise, however it isn't exact, and does not contain transformative properties.
+It's related to whatever is in Dimension 652T, or Kaiju Paradise, however it isn't exact, and does not contain transformative properties.

 </tab>
 <tab id="rev21" title="Revision 2" group-key="rev2">